 -soy sauce.
 I prefer La Choy brand.
 Gimme all o' dat sodium!

 You could also use ~4 1/2 tbsp creole seasoning to cover pretty much all of the above seasonings.
 I'll be honest, I used the creole on top of everything already stated, and my measurements are less than what I actually used.
-Michael and I like our food spicy, okay?
+M and I like our food spicy, okay?

 As you can probably tell, I'm also lazy and based my veggie measurements off of the cans' weights.
 Using cans of food makes this recipe super easy and quick.
 Except the bean sprouts.
 We got 1 lb for ₩620/56¢, so it was totally worth us buying the fresh bag instead of cans.

 Combine all of the vegetable oil and spices together in a super high-tech container while your meats thaw.
 Put water on the stove and start bringing it to a boil.
 Not in a pot or anything.
 Just pour the water straight on to the stove.
 Trust me, I'm a doctor. :P

 Once the meats are thawed, put them in separate containers and split the spice-oil mixture between the two.
 Mix thoroughly.
 Take and send pictures to your mom of the process so she knows you're an independent person who can cook without her.

 Dump the shrimp in a pan and cook it on medium-high.
 My goal here is to sear the seasonings onto the shrimp without burning it all to a crisp.
 If you're slightly negligent like me, add a little water to help scrape the seasonings off of the bottom of the pan and get it back onto the shrimp.